Uniform parameterization of subanalytic sets and diophantine applications: Precise statements

 \section{Precise statements}

 2.1 The largest expansion of the real field (that is, the expansion with the most definable sets) to which our uniform $C^r$-parameterization theorem applies is the structure $\R_{an}^{pow}$, i.e. the expansion by all restricted analytic functions and all power functions $(0, \infty ) \to (0, \infty ): x \mapsto x^s$ (for $s \in \R$).
 However, when it comes to applications there is considerable advantage to be gained from working in suitable reducts of $\R_{an}^{pow}$ for which more effective topological and geometric information is available for the definable sets.
 (For example, for sets definable from restricted Pfaffian functions one has, through the work of Khovanskii (\cite{Khov}) and Gabrielov and Vorobjov (\cite{GV}), good bounds (in terms of natural data) on the number of their connected components.)
-And of course, it is important for the inductive arguments involved in such applications that the parameterizing functions are definable in the same reduct as is the set (or family of sets) being parameterized.

 It turns out that for our proof here to go through, the property required of the ambient o-minimal structure is that it should be a reduct of $\R_{an}^{pow}$ in which a suitable version of the Weierstrass Preparation Theorem holds for definable functions.
-Now, a large class of such reducts has been identified and extensively studied, by D. J. Miller in his Ph.D. thesis (\cite{MillerD}, which was inspired by the subanalytic case obtained by Lion and Rolin in \cite{LR} and by Parusinski in \cite{Paru2}).
+Now, a large class of such reducts has been identified and extensively studied by D. J. Miller in his Ph.D. thesis (and in \cite{MillerD}), inspired by the results from \cite{LR} and \cite{Paru2} in the subanalytic case.
 These are based on a language for functions in a {\it Weierstrass system} together with a certain class of power functions.
 There is no need for us to go into precise definitions here-we will quote the relevant results from \cite{MillerD} when needed.
 Suffice it to say that examples include the real ordered field itself, $\R_{an}$, $\R_{an}^{pow}$ or, indeed, the expansion of $\R_{an}$ by any collection of power functions that is closed under multiplication, inverse and composition (i.e. such that the exponents form a subfield of $\R$).
 Many more examples appear in the literature (see \cite{Dries:Wei}, \cite{DenLip} and \cite{MillerD}).
 We shall assume, in the precise statement of the theorem below and throughout section 4, that all notions of definability are with respect to some such fixed reduct of $\R_{an}^{pow}$: